Millions across the South and central US brace for ice storm as officials urge staying off roads

 Meantime, Texas' primary electricity provider, the Electric Reliability Council of Texas, told CNN it will be able to meet residents' demand as temperatures plummet.

-Elsewhere in the South, up to a half of an inch of ice could glaze roads in Memphis, Tennessee.
-In the state's Dyer County, icy conditions led officials to shut down the I-155 bridge, according to the highway patrol.
+In Dyer County, Tennessee, icy conditions led officials to shut down the Interstate 155 bridge, according to the highway patrol.

-Meanwhile, Little Rock in Arkansas is forecast to see multiple rounds of ice that could amass up to half an inch.

-In neighboring Oklahoma, residents in Oklahoma City are under a winter weather advisory through Wednesday afternoon, with the expectation of seeing up to two tenths of an inch of ice.

 The-CNN-Wire